eeskimez/emotalkingface/README.md

 ```

 ## Acknowledgment
-We use the following convolutional rnn [repo](https://github.com/kamo-naoyuki/pytorch_convolutional_rnn).
+We thank the authors of the following [repo](https://github.com/kamo-naoyuki/pytorch_convolutional_rnn).

 ## Citation
 ```